DeerTears/old_qodot_docs/pages/textures.md

 - Material Override
 - Automatic PBR Texturing

 **Warning:** QodotMap won't read textures with spaces in the filename, including the folder it comes from.
-Please check your textures fit this limitation before continuing.
+Please check your textures fit this naming scheme before continuing.

 # Comparison of Texturing Methods
 Here is a table showing a quick overview of the benefits some methods have over others.